SEMOSS/documentation/CRUD Tutorial.md

-# CFG AI Database CRUD Operations Tutorial
+# SEMOSS Database CRUD Operations Tutorial
-CFG AI allows quick end to end customization to facilitate create, read, update, and delete operations on a database.
+SEMOSS allows quick end to end customization to facilitate create, read, update, and delete operations on a database.
 In this tutorial, we will be performing CRUD operations on a Movie dataset.

 The metamodel for the database is shown below: